 For all women, menopause is a time of major transition.
 Once you hit the age of around 50, you are likely to begin experiencing a range of changes that might be stressful or difficult to navigate.
 In addition to things like a reduced libido, hot flashes and other bodily changes, another change you are likely to experience is increased hair loss.

 While you may lose around 100 hairs per day, on average, before menopause, this number might increase once you’ve entered menopause.
-Many women don’t expect their hair to change during this time, and the results can be shocking to some.
+Many women don’t expect their healthy hair to change during this time, and the results can be shocking to some.
 It’s important to understand that this change is normal and find ways to cope with it as best as you can.

 What causes menopausal hair loss?